-Trail Boundary Markers

-Trail boundary markers will be installed to keep trail users out of sensitive habitat/ conserved areas
+Trail Boundary Markers Trail boundary markers will be installed to keep trail users out of sensitive habitat/conserved areas

-Proposed Pilot Public Recreational Trail Phasing Plan
+Proposed Pilot Public Recreational Trail Plan

-The Conceptual Public Recreational Use Pilot Program proposes to provide a nature tot-trail around the planned native garden as well as allowing access on the planned regional trail that traverses the property in a generally north-south direction.
-The property regional trail would link with the existing trails on the OCTA Wren's View Preserve parcel to the east, and the existing trails in the O'Neill Regional Park to the west and south, as contemplated in the Foothill/Trabuco Specific Plan and Orange County Major Riding & Hiking Trails and Off-Road Paved Bikeways Map.
-Because connecting the regional trail would require coordination with adjacent property owners, the trail system on the property will be opened to the public in two phases (see Figure 10: Proposed Pilot Trail Phasing Plan).
+The Conceptual Public Recreational Use Pilot Program proposes to provide a nature discovery-trail around the planned interpretive nature garden as well as allowing access on the planned regional trail that traverses the property in a generally north-south direction (see Figure 10: Proposed Pilot Recreational Trail Plan).
+The site's trail would allow future linkage with the proposed Coyote Connection trail on the OCTA Wren's View Preserve parcel to the east, and the existing trails in the O'Neill Regional Park to the west and south, as contemplated in the Foothill/Trabuco Specific Plan and Orange County Major Riding & Hiking Trails and Off-Road Paved Bikeways Map.

-Phase 1.
-Once the demolition and general clean-up activities are completed, the public will be allowed to access the property.
-Following demotion activities, other site enhancement activities, including but not limited to, streambed restoration activities and implementation of the Native Garden in the southwestern portion of the site will commence.
+Currently, the Agency only allows managed public access to the property.
+Once the proposed demolition and site's RMP are completed, the public will be allowed to access the property pursuant to the RMP guidelines.
+Following demotion activities, other site enhancement activities, which will be detailed in the RMP, including but not limited to, habitat and streambed restoration activities, and implementation of the interpretive native plant garden in the southwestern portion of the site will commence.
 The southern portion of the site will include a family trail (parent/tot-trail around the Native Garden and Orchard and along the streambed), which will allow families to explore nature and spend time outdoors together walking along an easy trail and learning about nature.
-Public access on portions of the trail along the streambed and Native Garden may be partially interrupted during the proposed enhancement activities for safety reasons.
+Public access on portions of the trail along the streambed and interpretive native garden may be partially interrupted during the proposed enhancement activities for safety reasons.